mr2much/doughnut_ville/README.md

 ## Features

 - [ ] Implement search feature on main screen
+- [ ] Implement the NOT operator with either a toggle or a radio button

 ## Client-Side (Front-End):

+- [x] Implement the NOT operator with either a toggle or a radio button
+-       [x] Add toggle for the NOT operation
+-       [x] Remove the NOT option from the drop down
+-       [x] The NOT should go after the WHERE in the statement
+-       [x] The NOT should go after AND or OR
+-       [x] The NOT can go after the IN, as in NOT IN, or before as in WHERE NOT IN

 - [x] Conditionals will be added as part of the new filter
 -       [x] Add conditional dropdown next to Select Column dropdown